 The information provided here is meant to give you a general idea about each of the medications listed below.
 Only the most general side effects are included.
 Ask your doctor if you need to take any special precautions.
 Use each of these medications only as recommended by your doctor, and according to the instructions provided.
 If you have further questions about usage or side effects, contact your doctor.

 Cholinesterase inhibitors help enhance memory and other cognitive functions.
 This type of medication slows the breakdown of a chemical that helps cells communicate with one another.
 The longer this chemical exists the better the communication between brain cells.
-This may help to slow disease progression somewhat in people with mild-to-moderate Alzheimers disease.
+This may help to slow disease progression somewhat in people with mild-to-moderate Alzheimer disease.

 Depending on which cholinesterase inhibitor you take, possible side effects include: